nleiva/nettable/README.md

 `nettable` reads an IOS XR Telemetry file and parses relevant info in order to produce a summary table.
 This exercise is inspired on what was done for [tlvdecode](https://github.com/nleiva/tlvdecode).
 The goal is to illustrate how to organize telemetry data to facilitate connecting the dots between different data sets.

-While the examples presented here were created for an IPv6-only enviroment, adding IPv4 support is straight forward (TODO).
+While the examples presented here were created in an IPv6-only enviroment, adding IPv4 support is straight forward (TODO).

 ## Use